 THE FOUNDATION MANAGES A NUMBER OF OFFERINGS IN PARTNERSHIP WITH INDIVIDUALS AND ORGANIZATIONS AND HAS INITIATED NATIONAL FUND-RAISING CAMPAIGNS TO EXPAND ITS SUPPORT TO COMMUNICATIONS RESEARCH THAT WILL BENEFIT THE INDUSTRY.

-Inspired by the career of Armand Torchia, Montreal, and established by his family, the Scholarship is awarded to a student entering second year of a public relations/communications program, who best exemplifies the spirit and practice of bilingualism and is studying in one of Canada’s two official languages that is not his/her mother tongue.
+The Scholarship recognizes a student who best exemplifies the spirit and practice of bilingualism in the Canadian communications and public relations profession and is studying in one of Canada’s two official languages which is not his/her mother tongue.

 PRIZES, AWARDS & GRANTS.